PLAN YOUR TRIP

 Scientists estimate 7.5 million straws pollute US coastlines & between 437 million to 8.3 billion plastic straws on coastlines around the world.

-Plastic straws only make up about 1% of the plastic waste in the ocean.
+Plastic straws only make up about 1% of the plastic waste in the sea.

 Huge corporates such as McDonald’s banned plastic straws in its UK and Ireland restaurants, whilst American Airlines have banned straws on their flights and airport lounges.
 While this is great news in helping to reduce the billions of plastic straws we use every year, plastic straws only make up around 1% of plastic ocean waste.